hepabolu/mytap/README.md

 is useful for determining whether or not certain tests should be run or skipped (using `skip()`) depending on the version of MySQL.
 For example:

-    SELECT CASE WHEN mysql_version() < 50100
+    SELECT CASE WHEN mysql_version() < 501000
-        THEN skip('throws_ok() not supported before 5.1' )
+        THEN skip('ExtractValue() not supported before 5.1' )
-        ELSE throws_ok( 'SELECT 1/0', 22012, 'division by zero' )
-    END;
+        ELSE ok( ExtractValue('<a><b/></a>', 'count(/a/b)'), 'ExtractValue should work') END;

-The revision level is in the tens position, the minor version in the thousands position, and the major version in the ten thousands position and above (assuming MySQL 10 is ever released, it will be in the hundred thousands position).
+The revision level is in the hundres position, the minor version in the ten thousands position, and the major version in the hundred thousands position and above (assuming MySQL 10 is ever released, it will be in the millions position).

 Compose Yourself